ietf-rats/charter/ietf-rats-charter.md

 * *Remote Attestation* is where the Attester conveys Attestation Evidence to a Verifier that compares it with Reference Values (in order for it to be considered, for example, healthy)
 A Relying Party (or the Verifier acting as a Relying Party) appraises the verification result to assess device trustworthiness and to manage security risk.
 The Verifier is typically physically remote from the Attester and the conveyance method often involves a network protocol.
-* *Local Attestation* is where trustworthiness is determined locally on the device.
+* *Local Attestation* is where trustworthiness is determined locally on the device or within a local network.
 For example, access to application configuration files may be predicated on the correct operating system having been booted.
+Another example is where a gateway or router verifies the trustworthiness of a device on behalf of a remote party.
 Local Attestation may not rely on an external conveyance method to determine trustworthiness.
 Nevertheless, a remote Relying Party (or trusted third party) may be responsible for supplying attestation policies that are applied locally.